openshift/release/projects/azure/README.md

 We need to check whether the above jobs are in a working state.
 Access to the cluster is granted to every member of the openshift github organization.
-Access to the `azure` namespace is controlled by the `azure-team` group.
-An existing member of the azure-team group will need to make these changes.
-Ask them to log into the cluster and run the following command:
+Access to the `azure` namespace is controlled by the [`azure-team` group](./cluster-wide.yaml).
+If you need to update group membership, you need to open a pull request adding your Github username in the group, and once your pull request is merged, ask an existing member of the `azure-team` group to apply the changes on the cluster.

 ``
-#oc edit group azure-team
+oc apply -f cluster-wide.yaml
 ``

-They will then need to add your github username to the users list.

 In general, all changes in `projects/azure/` are not automatically applied in the CI cluster.
 CI admins can be contacted at [#forum-testplatform](https://coreos.slack.com/).
 After your pull request is merged, apart from updating the group, you should be able to `oc apply` all other changes in the `azure` namespace.

 ## Building container images